Sino-Soviet border conflict: Background

+Xinjiang clashes

+On 10 June, 50 Soviet soldiers attacked Chinese forces in Xinjiang.
+On 13 August, approximately 300 Soviet soldiers supported by tanks and two helicopters attacked and defeated Chinese forces in Tielieketi.
+The heightened tensions raised the prospect of an all-out nuclear exchange between China and the Soviet Union.
+As in February, the clashes sparked a renewed increase in reconnaissance satellite launches, with an acceleration after the 10 June combat, and four launched in the three weeks following the 13 August attack.

 Ho Chi Minh's funeral

 The decisive event that stopped the crisis from escalating into all-out war was the death of Ho Chi Minh on 2 September 1969.
 His funeral was attended by both Zhou and Kosygin, albeit at different times.
 Zhou flew out of Hanoi to avoid being in the same room as Kosygin.
 The possibility of North Vietnam's leading supporters going to war with each other alarmed the North Vietnamese.
 During the funeral, messages were exchanged between the Soviets and the Chinese via the North Vietnamese.
 Meanwhile, Nixon's message via Maurer had reached the Chinese, and it was decided in Beijing to "whet the appetite of the Americans" by making China appear stronger.

 Zhou argued that a war with the Soviets would weaken China's hand towards the United States.
 The Chinese were more interested in the possibility of a rapprochement with the United States as a way of acquiring Taiwan than in having the United States ally with them against the Soviet Union.
 After Kosygin had attended Ho's funeral, the airplane taking him back to Moscow was denied permission to use Chinese air space, which forced it to land for refuelling in Calcutta.
 In India, Kosygin received the message via the Indian government that the Chinese were willing to discuss peace, which caused him to fly back to Beijing instead.